Evergreen structures

 How to give your garden shape and structure all year round.

 Evergreen structure is the quiet architecture of a garden.
 It is the backbone that stays standing through winter storms, summer heat and all the in-between months.
-When perennials retreat and grasses collapse, it is the evergreens that hold everything together and stop the garden feeling empty.
+When perennials retreat and grasses collapse, it is the evergreens that hold everything together and stop the garden feeling empty — a principle that matters especially in the mature, layered gardens we design across Kingston, Surbiton, Esher and Coombe.

 Evergreen plants are not background fillers.
 They are the structural bones of the space.
-When they are used well, they give the garden its outline, its rhythm and its year round identity.
-When they are used badly, or used too sparingly, the garden feels flat for half
+When they are used well, they give the garden its outline, its rhythm and its year-round identity.
+When they are used badly, or used too sparingly, the garden feels flat for half the year.

 Why evergreen structure matters